Have you ever received an email that looked so bad and unprofessional that you just didn’t bother reading it?

 Use email templates that highlight important information, and present each piece of content professionally and powerfully.

-A template is a pre-designed email framework that can be easily customized to highlight your message and brand personality.
+A professional email template can be easily customized to highlight your message and brand personality.
 It dictates the look and feel, presents information to the reader, and draws attention to all the valuable pieces of content it contains.
-Email templates are designed by professionals who understand the best use of colors, fonts, images, and content blocks for maximum impact.
+Professional email templates are designed for maximize engagement amongst your email list subscribers.

-What are the different types of email templates?
+What are the different types of professional email templates?

 Most email service providers offer you a wide range of customizable pre-designed templates to help you get started.
 For example, if you’re a Constant Contact customer, you have the option to pick a professionally built template for almost every kind of email you may want to send.
 You can usually enter search terms to find the type of template you that you want to use.